nim-lang/Nim/doc/nep1.md

 Conventions for multi-line statements and expressions
 -----------------------------------------------------

-- Tuples which are longer than one line should indent their parameters to align with the parameters above it.
+- Tuples which are longer than one line should indent their parameters.

     ```nim
     type
+      LongTupleA = tuple[
-      LongTupleA = tuple[wordyTupleMemberOne: int, wordyTupleMemberTwo: string,
+        wordyTupleMemberOne: int, wordyTupleMemberTwo: string,
         wordyTupleMemberThree: float]
     ```

 - Similarly, any procedure and procedure type declarations that are longer than one line should do the same thing.
+Double indent may be used to distinguish them from the body that follows - this applies to all constructs with a body (if, while, etc).

     ```nim
     type
+      EventCallback = proc(
-      EventCallback = proc (timeReceived: Time, errorCode: int, event: Event,
+        timeReceived: Time, errorCode: int, event: Event,
         output: var string)

+    proc lotsOfArguments(
-    proc lotsOfArguments(argOne: string, argTwo: int, argThree: float,
+        argOne: string, argTwo: int, argThree: float,
-                         argFour: proc(), argFive: bool): int
+        argFour: proc(), argFive: bool, argSix: int
-                        {.heyLookALongPragma.} =
+    ): GenericType[int, string] {.heyLookALongPragma.} =
+      discard
     ```

-- Multi-line procedure calls should continue on the same column as the opening parenthesis (like multi-line procedure declarations).
+- Multi-line procedure calls should continue indented (like multi-line procedure declarations).

     ```nim
+    startProcess(
-    startProcess(nimExecutable, currentDirectory, compilerArguments
+      nimExecutable, currentDirectory, compilerArguments
       environment, processOptions)
     ```

+Previous versions of this guide advocated vertical alignment along the opening brace / parenthesis - both styles are permissible with a preference for the current style in new code.

 Miscellaneous
 -------------